vinayakjaas/exospherehost/docs/docs/satellites/exospherehost/forward-logs.md

     application-id: ${{ secrets.NEW_RELIC_APPLICATION_ID }}
 ```

-Secrets can varry depending on the provider of your choice.
+Secrets can vary depending on the provider of your choice.